This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A third degree burn is also called a full thickness burn.
-Your skin contains 3 layers.
-A third degree burn occurs when all 3 layers are burned.
-This may also include damage to the bones and muscles.
-A third degree burn is the most serious type of burn.
+A third-degree burn is also called a full thickness burn.
+A third-degree burn occurs when all 3 layers of skin are burned.
+Bones and muscles may also be burned.
+A third-degree burn is the most serious type of burn.

 WHILE YOU ARE HERE: